ritwikgarg/LeetCode-Notion-Integration/README.md

 The script will fetch data from the LeetCode page, create a corresponding entry, and add it to your Notion database.
 </li>
 </ul>

+## Notion Template
+Link to the Notion Template that supports this integration is : [Link](https://zenith-basket-b25.notion.site/LeetCode-ea8fb421d4444d528fdb71ada057c844)